maidsafe/temp_safe_network/safe-cli/README.md

 +  ./to-upload/test.md                 safe://hoxibhqth9awkjgi35sz73u35wyyscuht65m3ztrznb6thd5z8hepx
 ```

-There is also handy `safe xorurl` command which allows us to provide a local path and obtain the XOR-URLs of the files found in such path, without uploading them to the network:
+There is also a handy `safe xorurl` command which allows us to provide a local path and obtain the XOR-URLs of the files found in such path, without uploading them to the network:
 ```shell
 $ safe xorurl ./to-upload/ --recursive
 3 file/s processed: